BrianHenryIE/iTunesConnect-App-Installs-Badge/README.md

 SKUs is a comma separated list of Bundle Identifiers that match from the begining. i.e. if you set it as `com.myapp.first,com.myapp.second` then `com.myapp.first.*` and `com.myapp.second.*` will match.

-* Upload `appinstalls.php` to your hosting
+* Upload `appinstalls.php` and the `vendor` folder to your hosting
 * Upload `Reporter.properties` to a subdirectory called `reporter`
-* chmod 777 the directory so the script can write the `appinstalls.txt` cache file (this works but may be too liberal, I'm open to correction)
+* Chmod 777 the `reporter` directory so the script can write the cache file
 * To block anyone from accessing `Reporter.properties`, add a `.htaccess` file to the `reporter` directory  containing:

 ```